 Phage Product Candidate for Pseudomonas aeruginosa Respiratory Infections

-Developed by Armata, AP-PA02 is a phage candidate that targets the pathogen Pseudomonas aeruginosa, to treat serious respiratory infections, with an emphasis on cystic fibrosis (CF) patients.
+AP-PA02 is a therapeutic phage cocktail that targets the pathogen P. aeruginosa, to treat serious respiratory infections, with an initial emphasis on cystic fibrosis (CF) patients.

-In addition to CF lung infections, Armata has begun charting the appropriate clinical and regulatory paths for other respiratory infections with high unmet medical need, including hospitalized pneumonia (hospital-acquired pneumonia: HAP; ventilated-associated pneumonia: VAP).
-HAP/VAP is the most common cause of death among all hospital‐acquired infections, with mortality rates ranging as high as 35‐50% driving considerable healthcare costs, and accounting for around 50% of all intensive care unit antibiotics.
+In addition to CF lung infections, Armata has begun charting the appropriate clinical and regulatory paths for other respiratory infections with high unmet medical need, such as hospitalized pneumonia.
+Hospital-acquired pneumonia (HAP) and ventilated-associated pneumonia (VAP) is one of the most common causes of death among all hospital‐acquired infections, with mortality rates ranging as high as 35‐50% driving considerable healthcare costs, and accounting for around 50% of all intensive care unit antibiotics.